Serene-Arc/bulk-downloader-for-reddit/README.md

 The option `time_format` will specify the format of the timestamp that replaces `{DATE}` in filename and folder name schemes.
 By default, this is the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format which is highly recommended due to its standardised nature.
 If you don't **need** to change it, it is recommended that you do not.
 However, you can specify it to anything required with this option.
 The `--time-format` option supersedes any specification in the configuration file

 The format can be specified through the [format codes](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior) that are standard in the Python `datetime` library.

+#### Disabling Modules

+The individual modules of the BDFR, used to download submissions from websites, can be disabled.
+This is helpful especially in the case of the fallback downloaders, since the `--skip-domain` option cannot be effectively used in these cases.
+For example, the Youtube-DL downloader can retrieve data from hundreds of websites and domains; thus the only way to fully disable it is via the `--disable-module` option.

+Modules can be disabled through the command line interface for the BDFR or more permanently in the configuration file via the `disabled_modules` option.
+The list of downloaders that can be disabled are the following.
+Note that they are case-insensitive.

+- `Direct`
+- `Erome`
+- `Gallery` (Reddit Image Galleries)
+- `Gfycat`
+- `Imgur`
+- `Redgifs`
+- `SelfPost` (Reddit Text Post)
+- `Youtube`
+- `YoutubeDlFallback`

 ### Rate Limiting